CDCgov/prime-simplereport-site/_pages/resources/troubleshooting/reset-your-simplereport-password.md

 ![alt_text]({% link assets/img/resources/reset-your-simplereport-password/step-7.png %})
 8. Enter a new password in both the “New password” and “Repeat password” fields, then click **Reset Password**.
 ![alt_text]({% link assets/img/resources/reset-your-simplereport-password/step-8.png %})
 9. You’ll need to use the multifactor authentication option that you set up when you registered your account.
 Here’s an example of what you’ll need to do if you set up SMS authentication:
    - Click the gray **Send code** button to have the verification code sent to your phone.
 (Make sure to click the button, or else the code won’t get sent.)
    ![alt_text]({% link assets/img/resources/reset-your-simplereport-password/step-9a.png %})
    - Once you receive the text, enter the code in the “Enter Code” field.
    ![alt_text]({% link assets/img/resources/reset-your-simplereport-password/step-9b.png %})
    - Click **Verify**.
+   {: .list--alpha }
 10. Once you’ve finished verifying, the Okta page will appear.
 Click **Simple Report**.
 ![alt_text]({% link assets/img/resources/reset-your-simplereport-password/step-10.png %}){: .maxw-full }
 11. You’ll be sent back to the SimpleReport landing page.
 Click **Log in** at the top right corner of the page, which should automatically log you back in to SimpleReport.